 The fast-growing Hansa town, Tallinn, is an interesting mixture of rustic old and shiny modern.
 Glossy office buildings looming behind the medieval Old Town walls seem to fit right in the spirit of the vibrant city.
-The advantages of Tallinn are its low prices, quality restaurants and the cobblestone paved Old Town, which takes you to the rich history of the city.
+The advantages of Tallinn are its quality restaurants and the cobblestone paved Old Town, which takes you to the rich history of the city.

 Many re-built areas, such as Rotermann, Telliskivi and Baltijaama are culinary paradises, with international street food and fusion kitchen side by side with wine bars and microbreweries.